thursday

 2:30 PM, Riverlights Bookstore, Free

-Panelists Chen Dracma, Kelsey Burdick, and Greg Kasunich will discuss cinematic adaptations originating from books, graphic novels, and even letters.
+Panelists Chen Dracman, Kelsey Burdick, and Greg Kasunich will discuss cinematic adaptations originating from books, graphic novels, and even letters.

 About Chen: